Chavaillaz/light-jpa-repository/README.md

 ## Usage

-The library's goal is to provide the following essential methods for your repositories (refer to the `Repository` interface):
+The library's goal is to provide the following essential methods for your repositories (`Repository` interface):

 - **`findAll`**: Retrieves all entities from the repository.
 - **`getById`** and **`findById`**: Fetches an entity by its identifier.